How to Reduce Your Mental Load (Even When Life Is Full)

-Let’s break down what mental load really is—and how to lighten it in ways that actually work.
+Let’s break down what mental load really is — and how to reduce it in ways that actually work in real life.

 What Even Is Mental Load?